code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/getDirection.md

 [short_description]

-Returns (gets) the current direction that the turtle is facing.
-0 degrees is pointing up
+Returns the current direction that the turtle is facing.
+Zero degrees is pointing up and the durection increase clockwise.

 [/short_description]

+Sometimes the user controls the turtle and your app might need to know what direction the turtle is facing.
+The direction is a number between 0 and 359 degrees.

 [/description]